BarryButtons/ttcampaign/README.md

 Table Top Campaign Tracker

 A simple tracker for tracking your table top game.
-Player name aswell as Character name, race and class
+A brief description of the game and note from the DM.